 1) Deep Relaxation.
 The best way learn deep relaxation is to listen to a recorded exercise.
-You may download two different free exercises from this site to begin your practice.
-The exercises are about 20-25 minutes long and all you need to do is find a comfortable place to sit or lie down and follow the instructions.
+You may listen to a variety of free audio exercises from Excel At Life to begin your practice.
+The exercises are vary in length and all you need to do is find a comfortable place to sit or lie down and follow the instructions.
 When you are first learning deep relaxation, a common error is to try too hard to relax which leads to increased tension rather than relaxation.
-So, don't try torelax but just listen to the exercise.
+So, don't try to relax but just listen to the exercise.
 Don't worry if your mind wanders—just allow yourself to refocus on the exercise.

 Over time, the more you practice the relaxation, the better you will be able to experience the deep relaxation.
 If you should find yourself becoming bored with the same exercise, you can vary the imagery by just allowing yourself to create your own imagery.
-For instance, if you download from this site, the imagery describes seeing two doors at the bottom of the staircase and you walk through one door and find yourself in a meadow in one exercise or in a mountain cabin in the other exercise.
+For instance, if you listen to the Meadow Relaxation or the Mountain Cabin Relaxation on this site, the imagery describes seeing two doors at the bottom of the staircase and you walk through one door and find yourself in a meadow in one exercise or in a mountain cabin in the other exercise.
 Many people ask me what's behind the second door.
 The answer is that I don't know because the second door is there if you want to go through it and create your own pleasant scene.

 2) Mindfulness Practice.
 The best way to describe mindfulness is when the brain is focused on the immediate experience rather than on distracting thoughts that are either irrelevant such as “What am I cooking for dinner tonight?” or may be future-oriented worries such as “What if I blow it in the presentation tomorrow?” or past-oriented critiques such as “That was stupid.
 Why did I say that?”
 In fact, mindfulness takes us away from these types of demands or criticisms.
 The present-oriented focus tends to be more attractive to the brain even if the present moment isn't particularly pleasant.
 Therefore, as we practice mindfulness the brain will choose to be in the state of mindfulness more frequently.